 We welcome applications from a variety of organisations including museums, universities, public, private and institutional libraries and archives, heritage organisations and cultural institutions as well as not-for profits and other professional organisations that have acquired or generated a collection.

-We only fund up to 70% of the project budget and you will need to find at least 30% of the cost of the project from other funding sources.
-This may include financial commitments from your own institution such as internal funding (entrance fees, institutional reserves, gift shop income), in-kind contributions (volunteer time, donation of new equipment, rent) and allocated costs (staff time, supplies and materials, rent).
+We will fund up to 70% of the project budget and at least 30% of the cost of the project will need to come from other funding sources.
+We favour proposals that include co-funding from other organisations as well as clear evidence of financial commitments from your own institution (e.g. institutional reserves, money raised from ticket sales etc.) Of this 30%, up to half can be attributed to in-kind contributions or allocated costs (see below).

 Applications requesting more than 70% of the total project budget will be rejected.